Pawel Kudzia

 Video-Based Biomechanics

 Standard video cameras are everywhere — in phones, clinics, and gyms.
-I use video as the primary medium for collecting movement data, then apply computer vision and machine learning to extract physiological metrics that traditionally require expensive lab equipment: ground reaction forces, joint kinematics, and full-body kinetics.
-The goal is research-grade biomechanics from a single camera.
+I use video as the primary medium for collecting movement data, then apply computer vision and machine learning to extract metrics that traditionally require expensive lab equipment: ground reaction forces, joint kinematics, and full-body kinetics.
+Research-grade biomechanics from a single camera.

 02